Aggregates/MI_HW2/TechnicalReport.md

     def montecarlo(game, numberOfGames)
         for each possible move
-            play numberOfGames to completion with random moves and append to list
+            play numberOfGames to completion by the following rules: make an initial move to calculate the effectiveness of continue playing randomnly until the game concludes append the result of each final game score to a total

         select bestOutcome from all results
         select the opening move that produced the bestOutcome